djtersteegc/sbc6120-mini-front-panel/README.md

 I  buy pretty much everything from UTSource (for logic) or AliExpress suppliers these days with the exception of the capacitors (whatever is on clearance at Newark) and the rotary switch is only available from C&K.  If you are shopping local everything should be available from Mouser/DigiKey/Newark with the exception of the Amtel GAL chips.

 C16 is a bulk storage cap for the 5V line.
-I speced it at 470uF, but anything from 100uF and up will probably be fine.
+I specced it at 470uF, but anything from 100uF and up will probably be fine.
 You may not even really need it.

 | Component                                       | Qty  | Notes                | Link                                                         |
 | ----------------------------------------------- | ---- | -------------------- | ------------------------------------------------------------ |